DeeNewcum/dotfiles/README.md

 For files that don't have 'source' capability, text substitution is available as a fallback.

-For example, setup.pl will copy-n-paste the contents of ~/dotfiles/.ssh/config.subst into ~/.ssh/config:
+For example, setup.pl will update the section of ~/.ssh/config every time it's run:

     ######## MODIFICATIONS HERE WILL BE OVERWRITTEN BY CONTENTS OF: ~/dotfiles/.ssh/config.subst ########
     Host github.com